-Since 1967, we've trained over 1,600 qualified human service professionals now working in the fields of social services, mental health, chemical dependency treatment, gerontology, corrections, and developmental disabilities.
-Students also have the option to transfer to a four year university or college.
+Since 1967, we've trained over 1,700 qualified mental health and addiction service professionals now working in the fields of social services, mental health, chemical dependency treatment, gerontology, corrections, and developmental disabilities.
+Students also have the option to transfer to a four-year university or college.

-Human Services and Behavioral Health graduates work directly with diverse groups of clientele and consumers in a wide variety of human service and addiction treatment agencies.
+Mental Health and Addiction Services graduates work directly with diverse groups of clients in a wide variety of mental health and addiction treatment agencies.
 The associate courses of study can be completed on a full-time basis (5 semesters) or part-time with day and evening options available.
-The associate practicum (internship) portion of the curriculum provides 420 hours of supervised experience in human service agencies, behavioral health centers, schools, correctional facilities, and chemical dependency treatment centers.
+The practicum (internship) portion of the curriculum provides 420 hours of supervised experience in mental health treatment agencies, behavioral health centers, schools, correctional facilities, and chemical dependency treatment centers.

-While taking MHT 1101, you'll attend our Program Orientation session to learn about program admission requirements.
-The Human Services and Behavioral Health program requires a GPA of 2.00 or higher for enrollment in our limited enrollment classes.
+While taking MHT 1101, students complete the Mental Health and Addiction Services program Online Orientation to learn about program requirements.
+The Mental Health and Addiction Services programs require a cumulative GPA of 2.00 or higher for activation in our degree programs and to register in our limited enrollment classes.

 For program specific information click on the program below:

-This series of courses is designed to meet the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for licensure.
+This series of courses meets the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for chemical dependency licensure.
 It is for individuals who have previously earned or are in the process of earning at least an Associate degree in behavioral science.View Full Program Details

 View our Student Achievement Indicators.